 CIIS Office: Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

-Faculty Coordinator: Dr. Brook Henkel - Questions about program academics.
+Faculty Coordinator: Dr. Karl McKnight - Questions about program academics.